relyativist/synthrad2025-vardifformer/README.md

 [Task description](https://synthrad2025.grand-challenge.org)
 **VarDiFFormer**: CBCT to CT Translation with variational diffusion with UViT denoising;

-> **⚠️ Notice**: This solution is designed for **2D processing only**.
+> **⚠️ Notice**: This solution is designed for **2D data only**.
 The 3D SynthRAD challenge dataset must be preprocessed to extract 2D slices before training.

 ## Method